Dave Silvestri

-David Joseph Silvestri (born September 29, 1967) is a former infielder in Major League Baseball from 1992 to 1999.
+David Joseph Silvestri (born September 29, 1967) is an American former infielder in Major League Baseball from 1992 to 1999.
 He also played for the United States baseball team at the 1988 Summer Olympics.

 Playing career

 Silvestri attended the University of Missouri, where he played for the Missouri Tigers baseball team.
 He was drafted by the Houston Astros in the second round of the 1988 Major League Baseball draft.
 That year, he played internationally for the United States baseball team in the 1988 Baseball World Cup, where he batted .333/.407/.542 with 10 runs as the club's shortstop.
 He won a silver medal with the team.
 He also played in the 1988 Seoul Olympics, winning a gold medal.

 Before the 1990 season, Silvestri was traded with a player to be named later to the New York Yankees for infielder Orlando Miller.
 During the 1995 season, he was traded to the Montreal Expos for a minor league player.